 There is a particularly unsettling epitaph on a grave in my hometown’s city cemetery.
 It has been a gathering place for years.
 Here is one of those stories.

-My former husband Johnny has with him a large restaurant-sized metal can in which he removed one of the ends.
-To the other end he poked a hole through its middle and threaded a rope through, tying a knot so that the rope remained attached.
-Then he ran the other end of the rope through the can and out the can’s opened end.
+Johnny has with him a large restaurant-sized metal can from which he removed one end.
+At the other end he poked a hole through its middle and threaded a rope through, tying a knot so that the rope remained attached.
+Then he ran the other end of the rope through the can and out the can’s open end.

-To the rope he applied rosin, something that rodeo bull riders use to maintain a firmer grip on the bull rope.
+To the rope he applied rosin, something that rodeo bull riders used to maintain a firmer grip on the bull rope.
 Johnny tried this eight-second sport as a younger man and had some rosin on hand.
-It is made from the resin of pine trees, something we have in abundance here in North Florida where this event took place.
+It is made from the resin of pine trees, which we have in abundance here in North Florida, where this event took place.

 I have been coming here with my family since I was a young girl.
 My paternal grandparents’ graves are nearby.

-Next to this graveyard that we call the “new” cemetery, sits the old one, with its above-the-ground graves dating back to frontier Florida before Florida was admitted to the union as a state.
-Over there, which Johnny and I can see from our seats in the tree, are the older graves dated before the Civil War, that war which my family members never referred to except by other names, such as The War, the War Between the States, or the War of Northern Aggression.
+The old one, with its above-ground graves dating back to frontier Florida before Florida was admitted to the union as a state, sits next to this graveyard that we call the “new” cemetery.
+Over there, which Johnny and I can see from our seats in the tree, are the older graves dated before the Civil War, that war which my family members never referred to except by other names, such as The War Between the States or the War of Northern Aggression.

 This town became like so many other towns around it, a place where wounded soldiers from both sides were brought after the Battle of Olustee, which was fought over a hundred miles west of here and over a hundred and fifty years ago.
 Many died, and they are buried in the “old” cemetery.
 If there is a haunted place, then this is it.

-I’m beginning to get a little chilled, until finally, two cars pull into Roseland, the name of this “new” cemetery.
-They drive one following the other on a grassy road between the family plots–their lights shining across the graves creating ghostly shadows, until the cars reach about 20 feet from Mr. Sloan’s grave.
+I’m getting a little chilled until finally, two cars pull into Roseland, the name of this “new” cemetery.
+They drive one following the other on a grassy road between the family plots—their lights shining across the graves creating ghostly shadows — until the cars reach about 20 feet from Mr. Sloan’s grave.
 Out come a dozen people, both young and old.
 The young include about ten teenagers and pre-teens, mostly giggling, huddling together as they walk toward us.

-It is obvious that the two adults have been drinking a little, maybe a good buzz.
-My Dad and his red-headed cousin Patsy, who is visiting from North Georgia, are straggling along behind the mass of teens.
-The group makes their way to Mr. Sloan’s grave; and the kids move around, allowing enough room between themselves so the car lights cam shine on the epitaph.
+The two adults have been drinking a little, maybe a good buzz.
+My dad and his red-headed cousin Patsy, who is visiting from North Georgia, are straggling along behind the mass of teens.
+The group makes their way to Mr. Sloan’s grave; and the kids move around, allowing enough room between themselves so the car lights can shine on the epitaph.

-Dad says to no one in particular, “read it”; but none of them wants to get too close until my sister Linda’s friend Tina steps forward and begins to read.
+Dad says to no one in particular, “Read it”; but none of them wants to get too close until my sister Linda’s friend Tina steps forward and reads.
 Johnny and I can clearly hear her voice as she utters the words slowly.

 Remember reader, as you pass by.